JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

     >
     {style="note"}

-3. When prompted to how long the key should be valid, you can choose the default option of no expiration date.
+3. When prompted to specify how long the key should be valid, you can choose the default option of no expiration date.
     If you choose to create a key that automatically expires after a set amount of time, you’ll need to [extend its validity](https://central.sonatype.org/publish/requirements/gpg/#dealing-with-expired-keys) when it expires.